 I look at the queries and see that I’m getting weird impressions for glasses, binoculars, and eyesight.

 Ahh – now I see what happened.
 I went a little overboard with my analogy.
 My catchy title of “How To Focus in Crowded Places: Binoculars, Telescopes & Mental Strategies” is not so catchy for Google.

 Google thinks I’m talking about focusing binoculars in crowded places rather than focusing your mind in a crowded place by thinking like you’re using binoculars.

 Identify Content Revision Opportunities

 A large part of search engine optimization is to optimize your content for people using search engines (rather than a social network).
 To do that effectively – you need to mirror & answer their needs in your content.
-Sometimes your content is slightly off and needs adjusting You can look in Search Analytics for clues to how you should fix it.
+Sometimes your content is slightly off and needs adjusting.
+You can look in Search Performance for clues to how you should fix it.

 Look for queries on pages that are within “striking distance” – ie, queries with positions between 11 and 20 – and have modifiers that would warrant a new section or revised content.